Henry Bellamann: Later work and death

 After the huge success of Kings Row, Bellamann published two more novels, Floods of Spring in 1942 and Victoria Grandolet in 1943.
 He began a sequel to Kings Row but died of a heart attack in their New York City home in June 1945 before its completion.
-His wife Katherine, a novelist and poet in her own right, finished the work, Parris Mitchell of Kings Row, publishing it in 1948.
+His wife Katherine, a novelist and poet, finished the work, titled Parris Mitchell of Kings Row, publishing it in 1948.

-Katherine Bellamann survived her husband by eleven years, dying in 1956.
+Katherine Bellamann survived her husband by 11 years, dying in 1956.
 The Bellamanns had no children.

 Honors

 Henry Bellamann received the Légion d'Honneur from the Republic of France and an honorary musical doctorate from DePauw University in Greencastle, Indiana.